Running Drills

 Sprinting drills improve timing by synchronisation of muscle contractions.
 This leads to improved coordination between the prime movers such as the hamstrings, quadriceps, gluteals and stabilising muscles, resulting in a smoother, more explosive stride.
 Experts emphasise that the ability to recruit musculature at the right moment in the sprint cycle is a defining factor in top-level performance.

-Here is a list of are basic running drills we complete
+Here is a list of our basic running drills we complete

 Videos